mmachenry/elm-auth0/README.md

       client_id: 'YOUR_CLIENT_ID'
     });

-Notice the same weird "property 'type'" error from above, however... use control-C to close the server and rerun it from the exact same code.
+Notice the same weird "property 'type'" error from above, however...

+Use control-C to close the server and rerun it from the exact same code.
 Server runs just fine, but the web app now displays a blank screen instead of the proper Hello, World.
 Note that this behavior is the same when I have changed the YOUR_DOMAIN and YOUR_CLIENT_ID to valid values from my Auth0 project.